-- Requirements for the safety of research reactors, with particular emphasis on their design and operation, are established in IAEA Safety Standards Series No. SSR-3, Safety of Research Reactors [1]. - 1.2.
-This Safety Guide provides recommendations on the maintenance, periodic testing and inspection of research reactors.1 - 1.3.
-This Safety Guide was developed in parallel with seven other Safety Guides on the safety of research reactors, as follows: - (a) IAEA Safety Standards Series No. DS509ASSG-80, Commissioning of Research Reactors [2]; - (b) IAEA Safety Standards Series No. DS509CSSG-82, Core Management and Fuel Handling for Research Reactors [3]; - (c) IAEA Safety Standards Series No. DS509DSSG-83, Operational Limits and Conditions and Operating Procedures for Research Reactors [4]; - (d) IAEA Safety Standards Series No. DS509ESSG-84, The Operating Organization and the Recruitment, Training and Qualification of Personnel for Research Reactors [5]; - (e) IAEA Safety Standards Series No. DS509FSSG-85, Radiation Protection and Radioactive Waste Management in the Design and Operation of Research Reactors [6]; - (f) IAEA Safety Standards Series No. SSG-10 (Rev. 1), Ageing Management for Research Reactors [7]; - (g) IAEA Safety Standards Series No. SSG-37 (Rev. 1), Instrumentation and Control Systems and Software Important to Safety for Research Reactors [8]. - 1.4.
-Additional recommendations on the safety of research reactors are provided in IAEA Safety Standards Series Nos SSG-20 (Rev. 1), Safety Assessment offor Research Reactors and Preparation of the Safety Analysis Report [9]], and SSG-24 (Rev. 1), Safety in the Utilization and Modification of Research Reactors [10]. - 1.5.
-The terms used in this Safety Guide are to be understood as defined and explained in the IAEA Nuclear Safety and Security Glossary [11].
+1.1.
+Requirements for the safety of research reactors, with particular emphasis on their design and operation, are established in IAEA Safety Standards Series No. SSR-3, Safety of Research Reactors [1].

+1.2.
+This Safety Guide provides recommendations on the maintenance, periodic testing and inspection of research reactors.1

+1.3.
+This Safety Guide was developed in parallel with seven other Safety Guides on the safety of research reactors, as follows:

+- (a) IAEA Safety Standards Series No. SSG-80, Commissioning of Research Reactors [2]; - (b) IAEA Safety Standards Series No. SSG-82, Core Management and Fuel Handling for Research Reactors [3]; - (c) IAEA Safety Standards Series No. SSG-83, Operational Limits and Conditions and Operating Procedures for Research Reactors [4]; - (d) IAEA Safety Standards Series No. SSG-84, The Operating Organization and the Recruitment, Training and Qualification of Personnel for Research Reactors [5]; - (e) IAEA Safety Standards Series No. SSG-85, Radiation Protection and Radioactive Waste Management in the Design and Operation of Research Reactors [6]; - (f) IAEA Safety Standards Series No. SSG-10 (Rev. 1), Ageing Management for Research Reactors [7]; - (g) IAEA Safety Standards Series No. SSG-37 (Rev. 1), Instrumentation and Control Systems and Software Important to Safety for Research Reactors [8].

+1.4.
+Additional recommendations on the safety of research reactors are provided in IAEA Safety Standards Series Nos SSG-20 (Rev. 1), Safety Assessment for

 1 Some organizations use the terms 'surveillance' or 'surveillance testing' for periodic testing.
 In addition, 'inspection', as in the title of this Safety Guide, is equivalent to 'in-service inspection' in some organizations.
-Periodic testing includes inspections, operability checks and calibrations performed on parameter values, and on structures, systems and components to verify in compliance with operational limits and conditions and to ensure adequacy of the safety status of the research reactor.
+Periodic testing includes inspections, operability checks and calibrations performed on parameter values and on structures, systems and components to verify compliance with operational limits and conditions and to ensure adequacy of the safety status of the research reactor.